YijunShen1107/Crypto-currency-Exponential-moving-average/README.md

 2. refinement 1: Risk-Weight Portfolio. using the position to divid 20 days rolling volitality, to adjust the weight of each
 3. refinement 2: instead of using equal weighted for 30 crypto, we use 20-day exponential moving average directly minus 50-day ema to generate the signal, and only choose one to long and one to short.

+implement 2 is just a document for myself to keep on track.
+There are a lot of testing coding and graphing.